Manoj Singh Mandavi

 Manoj Singh Mandavi (14 November 1964 – 16 October 2022) was an Indian politician and a member of the 4th Chhattisgarh Legislative Assembly, elected from the Bhanupratappur constituency in the 2018 Chhattisgarh Legislative Assembly election.
 He was a member of the Indian National Congress.

 Early life and education

-Mandavi was born to Hari Shankar Mandavi on 14 November 1964 and hailed from Telagara village in what is currently Kanker district, Chhattisgarh.
-Despite a tribal background Mandavi received a high level of education.
-He graduated with a Bachelor of Arts degree in 1986 and earned a Master of Arts in Sociology in 1988, both from Government Degree College Kanker affiliated to Ravishankar University Raipur.
-Mandavi was married to Savitri Mandavi, with whom he had two sons.
+Mandavi was born on 14 November 1964 to Hari Shankar Mandavi and hailed from Telagara village, then in Bastar district of Madhya Pradesh, presently in Kanker district of Chhattisgarh.
+Despite being from a tribal background, Mandavi received a high level of education.
+He graduated with a Bachelor of Arts degree in 1986 and earned a Master of Arts in Sociology in 1988, both from Government Degree College, Kanker affiliated to Ravishankar University Raipur.